Beans

 A bean is exactly what you think it is.
 Only now, it has a true identity in the container environment.

-Java EE 6 finally laid down that common definition in the Managed Beans specification.
-Managed Beans are defined as container-managed objects with minimal programming restrictions, otherwise known by the acronym POJO (Plain Old Java Object).
+Starting with Java EE 6 (now Jakarta) there was a common definition of beans through Managed Beans specification.
+Managed Beans were defined as container-managed objects with minimal programming restrictions, otherwise known by the acronym POJO (Plain Old Java Object).
 They support a small set of basic services, such as resource injection, lifecycle callbacks and interceptors.
-Companion specifications, such as EJB and CDI, build on this basic model.
-But, at last, there’s a uniform concept of a bean and a lightweight component model that’s aligned across the Java EE platform.
+CDI/Weld builds on this basic model and clearly defines a uniform concept of a bean and a lightweight component model that’s aligned across the Jakarta EE platform, MicroProfile specification and more.

 Getting our feet wet